dlax/pglift/docs/user/ops/databases.rst

       list        List databases
-      privileges  List default privileges on a database. run         Run given command on databases of a PostgreSQL instance schema      Print the JSON schema of database model
+      privileges  List default privileges on a database. run         Run given command on databases of a PostgreSQL instance

 Ansible module
 --------------